 E. of J.P. v.
 Michael Treanor, M.D., Illinois Gastroenterologists, Unity Point-Methodist, et al

-A 63 year old man presented to Unity Point-Methodist for a planned outpatient colonoscopy and EGD to be performed by Dr. Michael Treanor.
-Both procedures are extremely common for men over 50 years old.
+A 63-year-old man presented to Unity Point-Methodist for a planned outpatient colonoscopy and EGD to be performed by Dr. Michael Treanor.
 During the EGD, Dr. Treanor took a biopsy of an area he should not have and did not realize it.
 The patient was sent home having been at Unity-Point Methodist for four hours.
 Less than two hours later, he collapsed in his living room and was rushed to Graham Hospital.
-Within hours he was transferred to Unity Point-Proctor where he was diagnosed with severe acute pancreatitis.
-It was caused by Dr. Treanor’s biopsy.
-Acute pancreatitis is an inflammation of the pancreas that can develop quickly and can be fatal.
-It was fatal in this case.
-The patient stayed at Proctor for three weeks and then was transferred to Methodist where he stayed another 5 weeks.
-Throughout this time, his condition worsened.
-After Methodist, he was transferred home to hospice and died three days later.
+Within hours he was transferred to Unity Point-Proctor where he was diagnosed with severe acute pancreatitis caused by Dr. Treanor’s biopsy that led our client’s death some weeks later.

 M.A. v.
 AMITA Health Medical Group, Paul Toussaint, M.D., et al.

-Baby girl born at AMITA Health Resurrection Medical Center at 37 weeks (7435 W. Talcott Avenue, Chicago, IL 60631).
+A girl was born at AMITA Health Resurrection Medical Center at 37 weeks.
 Serum bilirubin drawn at age 33.5 hours was HIGH at 11.8.
 Dr. Toussaint, the treating pediatrician, noted the HIGH bilirubin characterized it as being in the “high-intermediate risk zone” and observed “jaundice” in his physical exam.
 Neither Dr. Toussaint nor any other healthcare provider at AMITA Health Resurrection Medical Center ordered phototherapy or any other treatment for the elevated bilirubin and jaundice before sending the baby home.
-Dr. Toussaint saw the baby the day after discharge and documented that the girl looked jaundiced, that mom was concerned about the jaundice, and he ordered another serum bilirubin at age 65 hours.
-That result was 32.2, which is off-the-charts HIGH.
-Dr. Toussaint asked mom to come back for a redraw of the serum bilirubin.
-After bringing her back, mom noticed that her baby girl spit up, crossed her eyes and did not look right.
-She took her to the AMITA Health Resurrection Medical Center emergency room, transferred to the Advocate Lutheran General Hospital for 3 days, and then transferred to Loyola University Medical Center.
 The baby girl suffered complete hearing loss and developmental delays due to the failure to treat her jaundice.